bcgov/CE_integratedroads/README.md

 ## Usage

-Scripts are run via make.
+Scripts are called via make.
 To run the full job:

         make